ngocvinhvu/logging_middleware/README.md

 - Default config show all of header and payload of request and response
 - Optional hiding any field in header's request
 - Optional hiding any field in payload's response if type of payload is JSON.
-- Optional logging all infomation to optional filename, deafault name is "request.log"
+- Optional logging all infomation to optional filename, default name is "request.log"

 # User Guide